 Over the period 1993 to 1997, the unemployment rate hovered around 8 percent whereas employment fell slightly (reaching 70.7 percent of population in 1997).
 However, a strong rebound began in 1997 and involved a rise in GDP growth and employment as well as a substantial fall in unemployment.
 By 2001 the unemployment rate had fallen to 4 percent and the employment-to-population rate had increased to 75 percent.
+Unemployment increased during 2003 and reached almost 6 percent in 2004.
+Unemployment fell during the cyclical upturn over the period 2005-2007 and reached 4 percent by the end of 2007.

 The evolution of unemployment according to several measures is displayed in Figure 1.
 The gap between "ILO unemployment" and the national measure consists of full-time students searching for a job.
 The ILO rate hit 10 percent in 1996 and 1997 and had fallen to 5 percent in 2001.
-An extended measure of unemployment includes also those "latent job seekers" who are jobless, willing and able to work but do not meet the search criteria for being classified as unemployed.4 This extended unemployment rate hit 12-13 percent in the mid-1990s and had fallen below 7 percent by 2001.
+An extended measure of unemployment includes also those "latent job seekers" who are jobless, willing and able to work but do not meet the search criteria for being classified as unemployed.5 This extended unemployment rate hit 12-13 percent in the mid-1990s and had fallen below 7 percent by 2001.